NotSooShariff/spamwarden-api/README.md

    cd API Test/
    ```

-3. Edit the script by replacing the `YourNgrokURL` and `TextTopredict`
+3. Edit the script by replacing the `YourNgrokURL` and `TextToPredict`
 4. Run the test script, specifying the text you want to predict:

    ```bash